Freedom and Constraints in the K3 Landscape: Existence of solutions from lattice embeddings

 To illustrate the character of the existence and uniqueness results for lattice embeddings which we will make use of, it is helpful to begin with the simplest case, that of a single nonvanishing flux vector $f \neq 0$.
 Since $f$ is in integral cohomology of K3, we have

 We can think of $f$ as defining a one-dimensional lattice.
 This lattice is negative-definite since $f \cdot f = -\tau < 0$.
-Ignoring for the moment the tadpole constraint, the mathematical question we wish to address is whether, for a given $\tau$, there exists a vector in $H^2 (K3,\Z) = \lat$ which squares to $-\tau$, and whether such a vector is unique under automorphisms of the lattice ({\it i.e.} linear transformations on the lattice leaving the inner product unchanged).
+Ignoring for the moment any physical constraints, the mathematical question we wish to address is whether, for a given $\tau$, there exists a vector in $H^2 (K3,\Z) = \lat$ which squares to $-\tau$, and whether such a vector is unique under automorphisms of the lattice ({\it i.e.} linear transformations on the lattice leaving the inner product unchanged).

 To understand the nature of this question it is perhaps helpful to consider briefly a simpler version of this question, namely the analogous question of existence and uniqueness of a vector of fixed length but on a lattice of definite signature.
 For example, consider the 2D Cartesian lattice with generators $a_1, a_2$ having inner product $a_i \cdot a_j = \delta_{ij}$.
-There only exist vectors $v = xa_1 + ya_2$ of norm $v \cdot v = \nu$ when $\nu$ can be written as a sum of squares $\nu = x^2 + y^2$ for integral $x, y$.
+There only exist vectors $v = xa_1 + ya_2$ of norm-squared $v \cdot v = \nu$ when $\nu$ can be written as a sum of squares $\nu = x^2 + y^2$ for integral $x, y$.
 Thus, for example $\nu =5 = 1 + 4$ is associated with vectors such as $a_1 + 2 a_2$, while for values such as $\nu = 6$ which cannot be written as a sum of squares there are no vectors in this lattice with norm $\nu$.
 On this lattice, there are sometimes multiple vectors of the same length which are not related by automorphisms (for example 65 = 1 + 64 = 16 + 49).
 The number of distinct automorphism classes of vectors of length squared $\nu$ is the number of ways $\nu$ can be expressed as a sum of squares (for which a formula was found by Gauss).
 Thus, on this lattice, we are not guaranteed the existence of a vector with some arbitrary value $\nu$ for the norm.
-And, even if a vector of norm $\nu$ exists in the lattice, we are not guaranteed that it is unique.
+And, even if a vector of norm-squared $\nu$ exists in the lattice, we are not guaranteed that it is unique.